-- Marriage and civil partnership Single people are not protected but the Act protects employees who are married or in a civil partnership against discrimination. - Pregnancy and maternity A woman is protected against discrimination on the grounds of pregnancy and maternity during the period of her pregnancy and any statutory maternity leave to which she is entitled.
+- not extend protection to individuals who cross-dress without intending to live permanently in another gender, Pro-Force remains committed to treating all individuals with dignity and respect. - Marriage and civil partnership Single people are not protected but the Act protects employees who are married or in a civil partnership against discrimination. - Pregnancy and maternity A woman is protected against discrimination on the grounds of pregnancy and maternity during the period of her pregnancy and any statutory maternity leave to which she is entitled.
 Pro-Forces Family Leave Policies also supports staff, including same sex partners, in respect of adoption and surrogacy. - Race For the purposes of the Act 'race' includes colour, nationality and ethnic or national origins.
 A racial group can be made up of two or more different racial groups, e.g. Black Britons.
 Pro-Force must ensure that racial equality is a fundamental part of our strategic planning and management processes.
 Steps will be taken to ensure all systems and procedures comply with legislation - Religion or Belief Religion includes any religion and a lack of belief.
 Employees or jobseekers are protected if they do not follow a certain religion or have no religion at all.
 Additionally, a religion must have a clear structure and belief system.
 Belief means any religious or philosophical belief or a lack of such belief.
 To be protected, a belief must satisfy various criteria, including that it is a weighty and substantial aspect of human life and behaviour.
 Denominations or sects within a religion can be considered a protected religion or religious belief.
 Humanism is a protected philosophical belief but political beliefs would not be protected.
 Discrimination because of religion or belief can occur even where both the discriminator and recipient are of the same religion or belief. - Sex Both men and women are protected under the Act and Pro-Force will not discriminate, either directly or indirectly, between men and women, or married and unmarried people, in recruitment or in any other way in the treatment of employees.
 Equal treatment in respect of pay, terms of contract and employment, will be given to men and women doing the same or broadly similar work. - Sexual Orientation Bisexual, gay, heterosexual and lesbian people are protected under the Act.
-This means that it is unlawful for someone to be treated less favourably in the workplace because of their sexual orientation, their perceived sexual orientation or because they associate with someone of a particular sexual orientation. - 10.4.
-Pro-Force is committed to ensuring that no staff member is harassed, victimised, bullied or otherwise made to feel uncomfortable at work, in line with the provisions of the Act, and general good practice.
+This means that it is unlawful for someone to be treated less favourably in the workplace because of their sexual orientation, their perceived sexual orientation or because they associate with someone of a particular sexual orientation. - 10.3.
+Pro-Force is committed to ensuring that no staff member is harassed, victimised, bullied or otherwise made to feel uncomfortable at work, in line with the provisions of the Equality Act, and general best practice. - 10.4.
+The Public Sector Equality Duty requires the elimination of all forms of discrimination, the promotion of meaningful consultation and communication with relevant staff, and the fostering of good relations among all individuals.
+These duties apply specifically to the protected characteristics, particularly in relation to race, disability, and gender.